 That's where we come in.
 Use our easy-to-follow sky guide and you'll be out there stargazing in no time.
 You will need a star map, and you will need to know how it works.
 This may seem obvious, but there is a knack to understanding these things.
 Here's our map for this month:

 Now don't write in and tell us that we have the points of the compass all wrong.
 This is a map of the sky, so you have to hold it over your head.
 When you do this, east and west will be the right way round.

 It shows the whole sky, so the scale is quite small.
 Normally you turn to see different parts of it, so to see the view looking north, for example, hold the map upside down with north at the bottom.

-The map shows the sky in mid month at about 8 pm, at the start of the month at 9 pm, or by the end of the month at 7 pm.
-All times are GMT, but remember that British Summer Time starts on Sunday 30 March so for two days you need to add an hour.
+The map shows the sky in the middle of the month at about 10 pm, at the start of the month at 11 pm, or by the end of the month at 9 pm.
+All times are BST.

 |TIP If you aren't sure of the direction of north from your location, click here for a page on Getting Your Bearings.|